rubocode/frontier.nvim/doc/design/philosophy.md

 > **Steve Jobs**

-The design challenge now becomes one of creating an accurate internal asbtraction that is congruent with the problem at hand to eliminate impedance mismatches.
+The design challenge now becomes one of creating an accurate internal asbtraction (an _archetype_) that is congruent with the problem at hand to eliminate impedance mismatches.
 The better you understand the neovim highlight group design and classification, the better you can factor the internal abstraction.
 The better your internal abstraction, the better your representation of aesthetics in the problem domain.

 The the better your internal abstraction, the better the semantics.
 The better the semantics, the better the defaults.